MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/project-cost-budget-line.md

 > [!NOTE]
 > Budget dimensions should be unique across all budget lines.
 Two budget lines with same dimensions cannot be created to ensure that there is no ambiguity while matching an actual to a budget line.

+## Time budget line

+Pre-requisite: Project cost budget is created and **Budget** tab is created in a project page.

+Follow the below steps for creating a project budget line for transaction class ‘Time’.
+  1. Sign-in to Project Operations.
+  2. Change area to ‘Projects’ in left nav.
+  3. Click the project you wish to create the Time budget line.
+  4. Since project budget is created, you should see a tab ‘Budget’.
+  5. Click ‘+New Project Budget Line’ to create budget line.
+  6. Quick create form would launch with default Transaction class selected as ‘Time’.
+  7. Once all fields are updated as per the below table, select ‘Save & Create New’ to create another budget line or select ‘Save & Close’ to save the details and close the quick create form.
+  8. Budget line fields can be edited on the grid under ‘Budget’ tab, it would be saved when you tab out to next line in the grid.
+This is possible only till budget is submitted for approval.